ombulabs/blog/_posts/2020-07-10-removing-negative-words.markdown

 **Open by Default.** We want to be open, to communicate openly and to give back to our community.
 It is important to use language that is in line with that.
 Facilitating communication is the goal and moving away from words that get in the way of effective communication is key to achieving that.

 **Continuous Improvement.** We vow to keep improving.
 Not only in our code but in our culture.
-Not taking the necessary steps to effect change now is simply not in our core.
+Not taking the necessary steps to drive positive change now is simply not in our core.

 ## Conclusion